Prabhat Nalini Das

 Prabhat Nalini Das (19 December 1927 – 14 November 2018) was an Indian public intellectual, academic and university president.
 She served as a professor of English and head of the English Department at Lady Shri Ram College, Delhi University; Indian Institute of Technology, Kanpur; Utkal University and Ranchi University.
 She was the first Director/Dean of the Humanities Division at the Indian Institute of Technology, Kanpur; Founder-Professor and Head of the Department of English at Utkal University for almost 19 years, and Chairman of Utkal University's Post Graduate Council; and the Pro-Vice-Chancellor of North Eastern Hill University, a Central University established by an act of the Parliament of India, with independent charge of its Kohima, Nagaland campus.

 Early life and education

-Das was born in 1927 to Krishna Priya Devi and Radha Krishna Das, professor and head of the Physics Department at Ravenshaw University.
+Das was born in 1927 to Krishna Priya Devi and Radha Krishna Das in a Karan family, professor and head of the Physics Department at Ravenshaw University.
 She received a B.A.
 (Hons.) in English from Ravenshaw University and an M.A. in English at the University of Allahabad.
 She earned another Masters in English at the University of Minnesota, where she studied as a Fulbright Smith-Mundt Scholar, and received the Fellowship Association of the University of Minnesota Prize from the Department of English.
 She was awarded an honorary D.Litt. by Ravenshaw University in 2011.